How to choose an Entity Extraction product

 All Entity Extraction Products Are Not Created Equal

-As part of the business case to acquire entity extraction software, an organization needs to consider several factors:
+As part of the business case to acquire entity extraction software, an organization needs to consider many factors:

 1. Ontology Coverage

-The word “ontology” refers to the set of concepts that an entity extraction tool can identify in text.
-Most extraction tools on the market cover basic “named entity” types, such as:
+The word “ontology” refers to the set of concepts that an entity extraction product can identify in text.
+Most extraction products on the market cover basic “named entity” types, such as:

 • Person